This post contains affiliate links. Read the full disclosure here.

 Jump to Recipe

 These vegan baked oats are naturally sweetened, with warm spices and so easy to make!
-This is a delicious one bowl breakfast, and it’s refined sugar free, gluten free, egg free, and dairy free.
+This is a delicious one bowl breakfast, and it’s gluten free, egg free, and dairy free.
 I’ve provided more than 5 different ways to make it too!

 Vegan baked oats sliced on a plate topped with strawberries and blueberries